eugrdn/payment-form-app/README.md

 Also for security improvement I used `HTTPS` protocol, with own created sertificate that can be found in dir `/ssl` catalogue.

+Available card types can be found at `https://localhost/api/cards`.

 All Angular code placed into modules.

 ## Installation